-The segregation of shared use / dual use paths was questioned and whether this was something that had been considered.
-AECOM advised that this is something that could be considered, but it would depend on the environment and 'purpose' of the path.
+BT questioned segregation of shared use / dual use paths and whether this was something that had been considered.
+PM advised that this is something that could be considered, but it would depend on the environment and 'purpose' of the path.
 The concepts are still high-level but there are various options for segregation of shared-use / dual-use paths, if this was desired.

-A question was asked about how the bridge over the East Coast Mainline on Whitehill Farm Road would be treated and highlighted previous proposals to improve the roundabout at Whitehill Farm Road / Clayknowes Road.
-It was suggested that the replacement of the bridge could have been made a requirement of planning permission for the new developments in this area.
-It was advised that cost likely made the replacement of the bridge prohibitive due to the likelihood that the railway line would have to be closed.
-It was noted that the existing pedestrian environment is substandard too and suggested that possible solutions could be using traffic signals or considering making alterations to the existing traffic operations.
-The difficulty in restricting access for certain vehicles was highlighted, due to the fact that it is a bus route and that vehicle access is required for access to Musselburgh railway station.
+BT asked about how the bridge over the East Coast Mainline on Whitehill Farm Road would be treated and highlighted previous proposals to improve the roundabout at Whitehill Farm Road / Clayknowes Road.
+BT suggested that the replacement of the bridge could have been made a requirement of planning permission for the new developments in this area.
+SB advised that cost likely made the replacement of the bridge prohibitive due to the likelihood that the railway line would have to be closed.
+WP noted that the existing pedestrian environment is sub-standard too and suggested that possible solutions could be using traffic signals or considering making alterations to the existing traffic operations.
+SB noted the difficulty in restricting access for certain vehicles due to the fact that it is a bus route and that vehicle access is required for access to Musselburgh railway station.

-The importance of ensuring all changes cater for those with mobility needs and wheelchair users was highlighted, in particular the length of distances they can travel, and this should be improved as far as possible as part of the project.
+CM stated the importance of ensuring all changes cater for those with mobility needs and wheelchair users, in particular the length of distances they can travel, and this should be improved as far as possible as part of the project.

-A question about the Drift Path and when it will be completed was asked.
-An action to investigate this and to follow up was taken by the Council.
-It was advised that a section of the Segregated Active Travel Corridor (SATC) path, of which the Drift Path is a component, had recently been completed adjacent to Queen Margaret University.
+AH asked about the Drift Path and when it will be completed.
+SB took an action to investigate this and to follow up.
+WP advised that a section of the Segregated Active Travel Corridor (SATC) path, of which the Drift Path is a component, had recently been completed adjacent to Queen Margaret University.

-The proposed journey hub at The Brunton in Musselburgh was mentioned, and how / whether the MAT proposals would integrate with this.
-It was advised that the footprint for Route 1 East had been considered in the design of the journey hub in order to future-proof it.
-It was noted that providing safe cycle links to the journey hub are vital.
+BT spoke about the proposed journey hub at The Brunton in Musselburgh and how / whether the MAT proposals would integrate with this.
+WP advised that the footprint for Route 1 East had been considered in the design of the journey hub in order to future-proof it.
+WP noted that providing safe cycle links to the journey hub are vital.

-A member questioned what was proposed in Haugh Park and how it would look.
-It was advised that the designs are still at a very high level, but that the alignment was chosen due to the existing constraints on Eskview Terrace (road width and parking).
-It was explained that this section would likely require a retaining wall and some trees may need to be removed, although this would depend on the alignment and any trees that were lost would be replaced nearby.
-It was highlighted that the alignment will depend on the proposals for the Flood Protection Scheme, due to the proposed bridge replacement.
-In response, it was highlighted that the ramps would need to be gentle enough for use by all users.
-It was advised that all infrastructure will be designed to be accessible to everyone, and that the gradient of any ramp would be shallow enough to be able to be enjoyed by everyone and that any ramp would include landings.
+JR questioned what was proposed in Haugh Park and how it would look.
+WP advised that the designs are still at a very high level, but that the alignment was chosen due to the existing constraints on Eskview Terrace (road width and parking).
+WP explained that this section would likely require a retaining wall and some trees may need to be removed, although this would depend on the alignment and any trees that were lost would be replaced nearby.
+WP highlighted that the alignment will depend on the proposals for the Flood Protection Scheme, due to the proposed bridge replacement.
+In response, JR highlighted that the ramps would need to be gentle enough for use by all users.
+WP advised that all infrastructure will be designed to be accessible to everyone, and that the gradient of any ramp would be shallow enough to be able to be enjoyed by everyone and that any ramp would include landings.

-The importance of engaging with public transport operators was highlighted.
-They have been notified of the scheme going live and operators will be key partners in the project moving forwards.
+BT highlighted the importance of engaging with public transport operators.
+WP advised that they have been notified of the scheme going live and that operators will be key partners in the project moving forwards.